Updated Mar 15, 2026§ For Everyday Items

 Proximity Radar

-When your tracker is nearby but you can’t see it, the app switches to Bluetooth-based proximity radar.
-It shows directional arrows and distance, and can trigger the tracker’s built-in buzzer.
-Useful for finding it inside a bag or under a car seat.
+When your tracker is nearby but you can’t see it, the app can switch to Bluetooth-based proximity radar and trigger the built-in buzzer.

 Vehicle Tracking

-I kept the Invoxia in my car’s glove compartment for eight weeks.
-The motion alerts were the standout feature — any time someone moved the car, I got a notification.
+For car use, the glove compartment is a natural spot.
+The motion alerts are the standout feature here — any time the car moves, the tracker fires a notification, which is exactly what you want for theft awareness.
 The small size (4 x 1 x 0.4 inches) makes it easy to hide.

 Luggage and Travel